 Usually, the time limit to file a work injury case is three years from the date of the injury.

-Always report an injury as soon as you’re aware of it and begin your claim as soon as possible after that.
+Always report an injury as soon as you know it and begin your claim immediately afterward.

 If you wait too long, you may lose your chance to file a claim and receive compensation for your injuries.